Monica-mwangi/Docker-Microservice/README.md

 setup-mongodb - Sets up Mongodb. docker-install - Installs Docker to the VM.
 Vagrant Provision
+This will give the connectivity to the virtual machine.
+In case of any error, You'll be able to provision while debugging until all goes successful

 The client  is running on port 3001  and backend 5001 due to port forwarding.
-This will give the connectivity to the virtual machine.
-In case of any error, You'll be able to provision while debugging until all goes successful!
-Screenshot from 2025-07-29 12-20-36

 ## Author